DannyBen/jobly-book/src/examples/custom-rack-mount-example.md

 # Custom Rack Mount Example

-This example demonstrates how to ammend the web server so that it also serves any custom rack app.
+This example demonstrates how to amend the web server so that it also serves any custom rack app.

 ## Code